 Parameters may be defined and instantiated using strings.
-String parameters must use special syntax; characters such as single quotes ('), double quotes ("), or curly brackets ({}) alone are not sufficient for string parameter definition or instantiation.
+String parameters use special syntax; characters such as single quotes ('), double quotes ("), or curly brackets ({}) alone are not sufficient for string parameter definition or instantiation.

-When defining a parameter that is a character string, the combination str('string') shall be used to define the parameter, where string is be the string to be used as the parameter value.
-When an instance of the parameter is used, the parameter name is called as $str(parameter_name)$ .
+When defining a parameter that is a character string, the combination str('string') may be used to define the parameter, where string is the string to be used as the parameter value.
+When the parameter is used, the parameter name is called as $str(parameter_name)$.
+Note that quotation marks are not used in the call $str(parameter_name)$.

-IBIS-ISS supports string parameter definition and instantiation for the following netlist components:
+IBIS-ISS supports string parameter definition and instantiation for the following:

-- .
-PARAM statements
+- .PARAM statements

-- .SUBCKT statements
+- SUBCKT statements

 - TSTONEFILE keyword in the S-element

-- FILE and MODEL arguments

 - W-element arguments RLGCMODEL and TABLEMODEL